breslin/breslin.github.io/home.md

 **Fundraising**

-A real necessity for a lot of startups.
-I didn't know where to start when I set out with Sian's Plan but after plenty of introductions, meetings and rejections(!)
-I've built a decent network.
+I didn't know where to start when I set out with Sian's Plan but after plenty of introductions, meetings, rejections(!) and investment I've built a good network and understanding of what investors need.

 ---